-Ray has now won five fights in a row, four by knockout.
+Ray has now won six fights in a row, four by knockout.
 He won by second-round TKO against Ivan Najera in May, 2016, and returned to the ring four months later in September with a fifth-round TKO win against Miguel Mendoza.
 Three months after that on December 10, 2016, Ray scored a spectacular one-punch knockout against Mason Menard in the seventh round.
-On May 20 in New York – in an IBF final eliminator to determine the mandatory IBF lightweight world title challenger, Ray scored another devastating one-punch knockout against Jonathan Maicelo.
+On May 20, in an IBF final eliminator to determine the mandatory IBF lightweight world title challenger, Ray scored another devastating one-punch knockout against Jonathan Maicelo.

 AMATEUR, PERSONAL BACKGROUND: Ray said, “I was born in Los Mochis, Sinaloa, Mexico.
 I got one brother and one half-brother.
 My father has his own business in Mexico.
 He sells clothes and auto parts, stuff like that.
 He also has a gym at his house.
 It’s a small gym, nothing special.
 He was a professional boxer, and my uncles and cousins were pros.

 “I started boxing when I was eight years old.
 I did a couple of amateur fights, then I retired.
 I came back when I was 14 or 15.
 I had about 30 amateur fights altogether.
 I got like, 27 wins and three losses.

 “I was 16 when I moved to the United States.
 My family moved to Phoenix.
 I did a couple more amateur fights after I moved there.
 I lived in L.A. for five or six years, but now I moved back to Phoenix.